laygond/Traffic-Sign-Classifier/README.md

 | 0.0%   | Turn left ahead |

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
-This compares favorably to the accuracy on the original test set of 100.0 %
+There are several reasons why the accuracy is not high.
+The model was trained on images that were taken from a single camera device.
+Therefore all these training images resemble specific single camera parameters while the images in `my_test_images`, which were taken from the web, resemble multiple camera parameters.
+This introduces object distortion which our model is not robust against.
+Also the preprocessing for `my_test_images` should be specially adjusted to consider aspect ratio.
+The original resolution of these images before they are resized to (32x32) vary and therefore a great deal of distortion is introduced.This compares favorably to the accuracy on the original test set of 100.0 %

 The `STOP` traffic sign failed in the prediction with `Priority Road` so let's inspect the its feature maps in for LeNet's first convolutional, first max pool, and second convolutional layers.